cs1302uga/cs1302-tutorials/recursion.md

 ## Problems and Sub-problems

 As you can probably imagine, we generally want to avoid infinite recursion.
-That's why make sure our recursive algorithms make progress toward the base case.
-In order to do this, we typically want our recursive call to work on a smaller version of the original problem -- eventually reaching the base case.
+That's why we make sure our recursive algorithms make progress toward the base case.
+In order to do this, we typically want our recursive call to work on a smaller version of the original problem — eventually reaching the base case.
 A few general definitions:

    * **Problem**: what you're trying to solve.